 Click through to The Hunger Site and amid a pile of banners you'll see an orange button in the middle of the page.
 The emblazoned message is "Click here to give - it's free!"
 Do so and a cup of a staple foodstuff is bought for someone, somewhere, who is hungry.

 Is there a catch?
-No. It's a win-win-win situation for those in need, the internet user and the sponsors, as they create good public relations for themselves, especially powerful in helping promote ethical brands.
+No. It's a win-win-win situation for those in need, the user and the sponsors, as they create good public relations for themselves.
 There's a full list of sites and how they work in Feed The Starving for Free.

 Don’t save Tesco vouchers for festive food

 Yet don't save them for food treats.
-Check Tesco's Rewards to get 3X or 4X their value (£10 becomes £30 or £40) on items such as jewellery or restaurant vouchers.
-Do check you can get them in time for Christmas though, as last order dates are coming in fast.
+Check Tesco's Clubcard Partners (formerly called Rewards) to get up to 4x their value (£10 becomes £10, £20 or £40) on items such as jewellery or restaurant vouchers.

 Sadly, Christmas isn't jolly for all.
 If you (or a friend) have debt worries, read the Debt Help guide for free one-on-one help.
 Many say, after help, "I finally got a decent night's sleep."